-IHO Definition: BUOY, NEW DANGER MARKING.
-A buoy is a floating object moored to the bottom in a particular place, as an aid to navigation or for other specific purposes.
+IHO Definition: BUOY, EMERGENCY WRECK MARKING.
+A buoy is a floating object moored to the bottom Deleted: NEW DANGER a particular place, as an aid to navigation or for other specific purposes.
 (IHO Dictionary - S-32).

-A new danger marking buoy is a buoy moored on or above a newly identified danger, such as a wreck, designed to provide a prominent (both visual and radio) and easily identifiable temporary (24-72 hours) first response.
-(Adapted from UKHO NP 735, 6th Edition).
+An emergency wreck marking buoy is a buoy moored on or above a new wreck, designed to provide prominent (both visual and radio) and easily identifiable temporary first response.
+(Adapted from UKHO N Deleted: ly identified danger, such as a 735, 6th Edition).